Na Dae-yong: Other documents

 Other documents like Yeosu ∙ Yeocheon local history book, Naju Mokji (a book containing various information about the province of Naju) also writes about Na Dae-yong.

 Centers

 The War Memorial of Korea

-The War Memorial of Korea is located in Yongsan-dong, Yongsan-gu, Seoul, South Korea.
+The War Memorial of Korea is located in Yongsan-dong, Yongsan District, Seoul, South Korea.
 There are six indoor exhibition rooms and an outdoor exhibition center.
 The six indoor exhibition rooms are named "Room of Respect to Defense of Nation", "Room of War History", "Room of the Korean War", "Room of the Dispatch of Foreign Forces", "Room of the Development of Armed Forces", and "Room of the Fully-Equipped Warship."
 In the outdoor exhibition, there are large-sized weaponry.
 The model of the Turtle Ship and documents alluding to Na Dae-yong are in the Joseon Dynasty section in the Room of War History.